MicrosoftDocs/SupportArticles-docs/support/sql/admin/stats-only-db-script.md

 1. Note that the **Script Logins** option and the **Script Object Level Permissions** option might not be required unless the schema contains objects that are owned by logins other than **dbo**.

-1. Click **OK** to save the changes and close the **Advanced Scripting Options** page.
+1. Select **OK** to save the changes, and close the **Advanced Scripting Options** page.

-1. Click **Save to File** and select **Single file** option.
+1. Select **Save to File** and select the **Single file** option.

-1. Review your selections and click **Next**.
+1. Review your selections and select **Next**.

-1. Click **Finish**.
+1. Select **Finish**.

 ## Script individual objects

 You can only script the individual objects that are referenced by a particular query instead of scripting the complete database.
-However, unless all database objects were created using the `WITH SCHEMABINDING` clause, the dependency information in the `sys.depends` system table might not always be accurate.
+However, unless all database objects were created using the `WITH SCHEMABINDING` clause, the dependency information in the `sys.depends` system table might not be always accurate.
 This inaccuracy might cause one of the following issues:

 - The scripting process doesn't script a dependent object.

 - The scripting process might script objects in the incorrect order.
 To run the script successfully, you must manually edit the generated script.

-Therefore, it isn't recommended that you script individual objects, unless the database has many objects and scripting would otherwise take too long.
+Therefore, it isn't recommended that you script individual objects unless the database has many objects and scripting would otherwise take too long.
 If you must use script individual objects, follow these steps:

 1. In the SQL Server Management Studio, expand **Databases**, and then locate the database that you want to script.

-1. Right-click the database, point to **Script Database As**, then point to **CREATE To**, and then click **File**.
+1. Right-click the database, point to **Script Database As**, then point to **CREATE To**, and then select **File**.

-1. Enter a file name, and then click **Save**.
+1. Enter a file name, and then select **Save**.

    The core database container will be scripted.
 This container includes files, file groups, the database, and properties.

-1. Right-click the database, point to **Tasks**, and then click **Generate Scripts**.
+1. Right-click the database, point to **Tasks**, and then select **Generate Scripts**.

-1. Make sure that the correct database is selected, and then click **Next**.
+1. Make sure that the correct database is selected, and then select **Next**.

-1. In the **Choose Object Types** dialog box, select **Select specific database objects** and select all database object types that the problematic query references.
+1. In the **Choose Object Types** dialog, choose **Select specific database objects**, and select all the database object types that the problematic query references.

     For example, if the query only references tables, select **Tables**.
 If the query references a view, select **Views and Tables**.
 If the problematic query uses a user-defined function, select **Functions**.

-1. When you've selected all the object types that are referenced by the query, click **Next**.
+1. When you've selected all the object types that are referenced by the query, select **Next**.

-1. In the **Set Scripting Options** dialog box, click the **Advanced** button and change the following settings from the default value to the value that is listed in the following table in the **Advanced Scripting Options** page.
+1. In the **Set Scripting Options** dialog, select the **Advanced** button and change the following settings from the default value to the value that is listed in the following table on the **Advanced Scripting Options** page.

     |Scripting option  |Value to select  |
     |---------|---------|